 b.
 Outdoor Smoking Areas

 Except where otherwise posted as a "smoking prohibited area," smoking is generally permitted in outdoor areas, except during organized events.
 Outdoor smoking in non-prohibited areas must be at least 30 feet away from doorways, open windows, covered walkways, and ventilation systems to prevent smoke from entering enclosed buildings and facilities.
 To accommodate faculty, staff and students who smoke, Vice Presidents, Vice Provosts and Deans may designate certain areas of existing courtyards and patios as smoking areas, and must provide ashtrays.
 The specific academic or administrative unit(s) will be responsible for absorbing all costs associated with providing designated smoking areas and ashtrays.

 This policy relies on the consideration and cooperation of smokers and non-smokers.
 It is the responsibility of all members of the University community to observe and follow this policy and its guidelines.

 a.
 Smoking Cessation Information

 Smoking cessation programs are available for faculty and staff through the Center for Research in Disease Prevention, Health Improvement Program (HIP).
 Students may contact the Health Promotion Program (HPP) through the Student Health Center for smoking cessation information or programs.

 Faculty, staff and students repeatedly violating this policy may be subject to appropriate action to correct any violation(s) and prevent future occurrences.

-Copies of this policy will be disseminated to all faculty, staff and students and to all new members of the University community.
+This policy will be disseminated to all faculty, staff and students and to all new members of the University Community.